St Woolos Cemetery: Notable memorials

-In addition to the buildings within the cemetery, there are a number of notable memorials within the site.
+In addition to the buildings within the cemetery, there are a number of notable memorials on the site.

 Newport Docks Disaster Memorial

-The cemetery contains a coarse finished, granite obelisk in memory of the victims of the Newport Docks disaster.
-On 2 July 1909, 39 men were killed when the retaining wall in the excavation which would become an extension to the Alexandra Dock collapsed, trapping the men in mud, water and debris.
+The cemetery contains a coarse-finished granite obelisk erected in memory of the victims of the Newport Docks disaster.
+On 2 July 1909, 39 men were killed when the retaining wall of the excavation that was to become an extension to the Alexandra Dock collapsed, trapping them in mud, water and debris.

-At the foot of the memorial are three brass plaques.
-The first contains a list of the names of the men killed in the disaster.
-Some of the men were known solely by their surname, as recorded in the pay book, as they were migrant workers employed temporarily on the docks site.
-The second plaque contains a poem the then editor of the South Wales Argus, W.J.
-Collins, called Soldiers of Industry.

-The final plaque records the purpose of the memorial, to commemorate "the 39 men who lost their lives in the Trench Disaster at the New Dock Works".
-The memorial was erected by the contractors responsible for undertaking the work, Easton Gibb & Son.